 Pure Rawz sells Piperine for laboratory research use only.

 |Molar Mass||285,35 g/mol-1|

 What is Piperine?

 Piperine is a naturally occurring alkaloid present in black pepper.
 Alkaloids are nitrogenous compounds of plant origin.
-They have pronounced physiological action on humans and are widely used in dietary supplements (ephedra) and modern medicine (morphine, quinine).
+They have pronounced physiological action in subjects and are widely used in compounds (ephedra) and modern medicine (morphine, quinine).
 [R]

 Piperine was first isolated from black pepper extract in 1819.
 It was later identified that piperine forms 2% – 9% of black pepper and gives the spice its pungency and biting taste.
 The piperine content of black pepper is influenced by climate, growing conditions, and place of origin.
 [R]